josephvitko/productivitylight/README.md

     from productivity_light import productivity_light
     productivity_light(lifx_token='insert lifx api key here', rt_token='insert rescuetime api key here')

 This will begin an infinite loop of getting your daily productivity from RescueTime and setting the color of your LIFX light.
-You can keep this running on your machine or as a background task on a server
+You can keep this running on your machine or as a background task on a server.

 To enable Circadian mode, pass in the additional parameters circadian=True and ct_token='your ipgeolocation api key'.